5 Biggest Mistakes Salon Owners Make

 It’s not styling hair, applying nails, make-up, or skin care.
 The business you’re really in, is making clients feel good about looking beautiful.
 Many clients, especially the affluent ones, can pay for plastic surgery, diets, and drugs to make themselves look young and beautiful.
 This, however, will make them feel cheap, “plastic”, unhealthy, and unnatural.
 For almost all of today’s women, beauty is not just about looking good, but it is about “feeling” good about how they look.
 Confidence, self-esteem, wellness, and pride make up the glow of a truly beautiful woman, and the moment you understand how to create this is the moment you have truly evolved into something greater than a beauty professional.

 This starts by having great products.
 Very few women can feel good about looking beautiful unless they know that their well-being is in tact.
-Employ, , and nourishing products in your salon to instill that feeling of overall wellness and holistic beauty.
-Get the and fumes out of your environment.
-Don’t use products that have been on or are loaded with by-products.
+Employ organic, natural, and nourishing products in your salon to instill that feeling of overall wellness and holistic beauty.
+Get the ammonia and formaldehyde fumes out of your environment.
+Don’t use products that have been tested on animals or are loaded with animal by-products.
 Cleanse the soul as well as the scalp.
 Create beauty in your clients image while nourishing their hair.

 Once you master the art of creating positive emotion along with beauty, your salon will be a truly magical place cherished by your clients.